 I got an email earlier this year from someone who had spotted his relative in my family tree and wanted to exchange knowledge.
 It took me a few seconds to realize the message was coming from the MyHeritage website, not Ancestry.
 I had uploaded my Ancestry GEDCOM file into MyHeritage several years ago, but it was quite out of date.
 It missed some additional branches I’d pursued.

 So I exported a new GEDCOM file (following the instructions presented above), and imported this “latest and greatest” version into MyHeritage.
 And had a great exchange of info with my distant relative.
 The lesson is to cast your net wide in order to gather more fish!

 There are a few gotchas and limits when importing into MyHeritage, depending on your membership level.
-I’ll go into that in another article.
-But there are some other free sites where you can load in your family tree.

 You can open the file with a text editor.
 But you will need software to view and work with the standard family tree displays.

 All genealogy software should be able to read the GEDCOM file that you have downloaded from Ancestry.
 Some options include:

 - Family Tree Maker (FTM)

 - Family Historian (has a free trial)

 I’ll be reviewing some of these options in future articles, so subscribe to our newsletter to get a weekly notification when the reviews appear.

 Looking For An E-Book On Building Your Ancestry Tree?